google/gvisor/pkg/sentry/fs/README.md

 -   Second, during state.Load, each `fs.MountedFilesystem` optionally searches
     for a mount in the `fs.RestoreEnvironment` that matches its saved device name.
-The `fs.MountedFilesystem` then restablishes a pointer to the root of the mounted filesystem.
+The `fs.MountedFilesystem` then reestablishes a pointer to the root of the mounted filesystem.
 For example, the mount specification provides the network connection for a mounted remote filesystem client to communicate with its remote file server.
 The `fs.MountedFilesystem` also trivially loads